balbini/balbini.github.io/README.md

 # Personal Portfolio Project
 This is my personal portfolio.
-It shows my knowledge of HTML, CSS, and Javascript.
+It shows my knowledge of HTML, CSS, Javascript, and jQuery.

 ## Installation